Maintenance In Your Apartment

 All sightings of rodents or bugs in apartments should be reported immediately, and if possible a sample brought to the CSCC office, so efforts to stop an infestation to neighboring apartments can begin.
-CSCC has a contract with a pest control provider that visits the complex twice a month, treating when necessary.
+CSCC has a contract with a pest control provider that visits the complex twice a month to treat apartments as necessary.
 There is no cost to the resident and often neighboring apartments may be treated as well.

 Pests, especially roaches, multiply and spread rapidly.
 Residents must be proactive in reporting and complying with treatment.
 Willful failure to report pests, failure to comply with the notice, or failure to keep the apartment in a manner that is clean and sanitary will result in eviction.

 - Dispose of food scraps in the garbage after use